mariovagomarzal/cookiecutter-dotfiles/docs/usage.md

 to configure the package after it has been installed.
 For example, you can use this script to install plugins for a specific package or to configure the package to your needs.

 Do not use this script to link files to the system.
-This should be done in the `symlinks` directory, as we will see in the next section.
+This should be done in the `symlink` directory, as we will see in the next section.

 Similarly to the `install.sh` script, the `setup.sh` script should return an exit status